ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

   * If the nodelist contains one or more nodes, the conversion result is `LogicalTrue`.
   * If the nodelist is empty, the conversion result is `LogicalFalse`.

+Notes:

-Extraction of a value from a nodelist can be performed in several ways, so an implicit conversion from `NodesType` to `ValueType` may be surprising and has therefore not been defined.
+* Extraction of a value from a nodelist can be performed in several ways, so an implicit conversion from `NodesType` to `ValueType` may be surprising and has therefore not been defined.
-A function expression with a declared type of `NodesType` can indirectly be used as an argument for a parameter of declared type `ValueType` by wrapping the expression in a call to the `value()` function extension (see {{value}}) or any other function extension (defined in the future) that takes a parameter of type `NodesType` and returns a result of type `ValueType`.
+* A function expression with a declared type of `NodesType` can indirectly be used as an argument for a parameter of declared type `ValueType` by wrapping the expression in a call to any function extension, such as `value()` (see {{value}}), that takes a parameter of type `NodesType` and returns a result of type `ValueType`.

 The well-typedness of function expressions can now be defined in terms of this type system.